andatoshiki/toshiki-proxypool/README.md

 >**Note**: Note that this project was **originally** released by **[sansui233](https://github.com/Sansui233/proxypool)** licensed under **[GNU](https://www.gnu.org/licenses/licenses.en.html)** for project derivational development and distribution; As required by original developers, project content contained under [proxypool](https://github.com/Sansui233/proxypool) and its affiliates **MUST** be copyleft yet pointing the credit of the original developer. *Hence this project and its assets in contained is a new branch & version published and secondarily developed from the original project*, please understand and ensure copywrites are **pointing the original author** for your own development.

-- ***The original author is no longer maintaining the original project, thus this project exists.***

-- **Issues function will be disabled in this repository for preventing further affairs and issues from happening.**

 ## What is [toshiki-proxypool](https://github.com/andatoshiki/toshiki-proxypool/)?

 Toshiki's proxypool contains a complete suite of SS, SSR, vmess, trojan node crawler written in GoLang and complied into a compiled into a Linux image for VPS deployment, you can also try deployment for Heroku, completely free to use, see the next section for further info.